Documentation for configuring Shuffle. Most information is related to onprem and hybrid versions of Shuffle.

 https://docs.docker.com/config/daemon/ipv6/

-In most enterprise environments, Shuffle will be behind multiple firewalls, proxies and other networking equipment.
+In most enterprise environments, Shuffle will be behind firewalls, proxies and other networking equipment.
 If this is the case, below are the requirements to make Shuffle work anywhere.
-The most common issue has to do with downloads from Alpine linux during runtime.
+The most common issue has to do with downloads from Alpine linux's Docker images while Shuffle is running.

 PS: If external connections are blocked, you may further have issues running Apps.
 Read more about manual image transfers here.